 Lastly, I drove through Tunica, a sleepy little town with big boy casinos.
 In 1995, in a nod to riverboat gambling and to comply with state law, casinos arose on floating platforms in the Mississippi River.

 They became big business with nine major casinos resort, golf courses and meeting facilities.
-Now, gambling laws have changed, and just two remain.
+Currently, there are six casinos to choose from: Gold Strike, Horseshoe, 1st Jackpot, Hollywood, Sam’s Town, and Fitzgerald’s.

 Thinking back over the unusual sites I’d seen, and amazing meals I’d eaten, my trip to Mississippi shouts one-hundred percent crazy, but as they say, “So Delta.”